-The outbreak Summer 2015, though, may be the Cyclospora contamination of fresh cilantro, which has sickened almost 500 people in the U.S. and Canada combined.
+One example of foodborne illness outbreaks occurred in the summer of 2015, involving the Cyclospora contamination of fresh cilantro, which sickened almost 500 people in the U.S. and Canada combined.
 Like STEC, Cyclospora infection results from the tainting of foodstuffs with fecal matter carrying the contaminant.

 Other foodborne illness-causing agents include:

 - Salmonella (90 sickened in July 2015 in Washington State)

 - Campylobacter (when found, it’s often in undercooked chicken and raw milk)

 - Norwalk virus, or Norovirus (famously of cruise ships and resorts; notoriously difficult to eradicate)

 - Clostridium botulinum (Botulism; April, 2015, church potluck in Ohio, 29 sickened, 1 dead)

 - Staphylococcus aureus (outbreak in a Montgomery, AL, child care center, where 86 were sickened)